Inductive and Coinductive Topological Generation with Church's thesis and the Axiom of Choice: with large set existence axioms and the superuniverse in type theory

 \section{$\CZF$ with large set existence axioms and the superuniverse in type theory}

-The axioms $\mathbf{REA}$ and $\mathbf{REA}_{\bigcup}$ of the previous section section can be viewed as constructive analogs of regular cardinals (see \cite{rl03,czf2}).\footnote{$\mathbf{ZF}$ alone, though, cannot prove the existence of regular sets containing $\omega$.
-This follows from \cite[Corollary 7.1]{rl03}.} Further strengthenings of the notion of regularity lead to weakly inaccessible, inaccessible and Mahlo sets (see \cite{rgp98,cr02} and \cite{czf2} chapter 18).\footnote{The terminology varies between different papers.
-Inaccessible sets are called set-inaccessible in \cite{rgp98} while weakly inaccessible sets are called inaccessible in \cite{cr02,czf,czf2}.
-The terminology in the present paper is the same as used in \cite{fefrat}.
+The axioms $\mathbf{REA}$ and $\mathbf{REA}_{\bigcup}$ of the previous section section can be viewed as constructive analogs of regular cardinals (see~\cite{rl03,czf2}).\footnote{$\mathbf{ZF}$ alone, though, cannot prove the existence of regular sets containing $\omega$.
+This follows from~\cite[Corollary 7.1]{rl03}.} Further strengthenings of the notion of regularity lead to weakly inaccessible, inaccessible and Mahlo sets (see~\cite{rgp98,cr02} and~\cite{czf2} chapter 18).\footnote{The terminology varies between different papers.
+Inaccessible sets are called set-inaccessible in~\cite{rgp98} while weakly inaccessible sets are called inaccessible in~\cite{cr02,czf,czf2}.
+The terminology in the present paper is the same as used in~\cite{fefrat}.
 On the basis of $\mathbf{ZFC}$, though, the notions coincide.} In a constructive environment such as $\CZF$, however, the existence of such sets does not entail the enormous proof-theoretic strength they engender in the classical context.
 Indeed, the existence of weakly inaccessible sets does not add more strength to $\CZF+\mathbf{REA}$.
-In more detail, if one adds to $\CZF$ the axiom $\wINAC$ asserting that every set is contained in a weakly inaccessible set then $\CZF+\wINAC$ possesses a recursive realizability interpretation in $\CZF+\mathbf{REA}$ by \cite[Theorem 4.7]{antirat}, deploying the techniques of \cite{R93,RG94}.
-Furthermore, there is a close connection between superuniverses in type theory (see \cite{suppal,rgp98,ra00,suprat1,suprat2}) and the axiom $\wINAC$ in set theory.
+In more detail, if one adds to $\CZF$ the axiom $\wINAC$ asserting that every set is contained in a weakly inaccessible set then $\CZF+\wINAC$ possesses a recursive realizability interpretation in $\CZF+\mathbf{REA}$.
+This follows basically from~\cite[Theorem 4.7]{antirat}, when one changes the interpreting theory classical theory $\mathbf{KPi} $ therein to the theory $\CZF+\mathbf{REA}$ by deploying a constructivization of the techniques of~\cite{R93,RG94} (details will be provided after Definition~\ref{mlsr}).
+Furthermore, there is a close connection between superuniverses in type theory (see~\cite{suppal,rgp98,ra00,suprat1,suprat2}) and the axiom $\wINAC$ in set theory.